icemanoftruth/theoperator/README.md

 **ETHICAL GUIDELINES:**
 The Operator is intended to function as a co-pilot, not a deceptive entity.
 We recommend disclosing to your audience that you are experimenting with AI-driven community tools to maintain full transparency and trust with your viewers.

+This tool uses Twitch's anonymous justinfan IRC connection protocol to read chat data.
+This is a read-only, non-participatory connection method that does not mimic human users or inflate chat activity.
+It is used solely for data-gathering purposes.